janekx21/BrickIt/README.md

 	- ~~naive~~
 	- connect to player
 	- style
-- pixel perfect buttons and text
+- pixel perfect buttons and text, or change to style as in menu
 - alternative controls
-- (bug) sound but no action by direction changer
+- ~~(bug) sound but no action by direction changer~~

 ## Sprint Backlog
 - ui autofocus
 - (bug) teleporter sprite is beneath shader from bricks
-- new directionchanger texture and rotation feature for right and left
+- ~~new directionchanger texture and rotation feature for right and left~~
 - destroyed block's destroy-effect is only in white and not their own color
 - add a different win sound
 - level screen finishing touches